Azure-Samples/graphrag-accelerator/infra/README.md

 This guide is a temporary document that walks through the process to convert the graphrag solution accelerator to a managed app.

+ ### Prerequisites
+ ### 1. create a ACR and push the code to a docker image.
+ ### 2. This managed app uses storage account to deploy, so please copy the storage account name and the SAS key.
+ ### 3. When publishing the managed app , please turn on anon access to the Blob where the package can be accessed.

+ ### Steps to build Managed App

 ### 1. Auto format the bicep code

 As a precaution, start by auto-formating and linting the bicep code to detect any mistakes early-on.